kaleb/kaleb.github.com/comp/internet/services/google/_posts/2011-07-14-hangout-hackathon.md

 </a>
 </div>

-Deep inside this maze, Mansour discovered that Hangouts made some calls to [Google Wave][5] services.
+Deep inside this maze, Mansour noticed that Hangouts made some calls to [Google Wave][5] services.
 This was pretty interesting considering the fact that [Google wave was retired][6] almost 3 years ago.
 Well, not that interesting in that they did state they stated that they will
 <q cite="http://googleblog.blogspot.com/2010/08/update-on-google-wave.html">
-extend the technology for use in other Google projects.</q>
+extend the technology for use in other Google projects.</q> I really liked Wave none the less, and I wish it had caught on.
+That was not the only interesting discovery made during our code spelunking, though.

 Google+ Hangouts Uses jQuery
 ----------------------------

-Another interesting Mansour discovered is that Hangouts uses [jQuery][7] throughout.
+Mansour had also discovered that Hangouts uses [jQuery][7].
+Hangouts is powered by jQuery all throughout.
 This seemed like an odd finding for a couple reasons.
 The first strange thing about this choice of JavaScript library, is that I have not seen its usage in any other Google product.
 The second oddity is that none of the JavaScript was not compiled with [Google Closure][8].
 Is Google getting real JavaScript web developer so work on these new projects and shying away from the Java Google Web Toolkit programmers from previous products?
-I don't mean to sound harsh by saying that, but I think that JavaScript needs a little more respect than the
-<abbr title="Google Web Toolkit">GWT</abbr> project gives it.
+I don't mean to sound harsh by saying that, but I think that JavaScript needs a little more respect than the <abbr title="Google Web Toolkit">GWT</abbr> project gives it.

 All and all, for the brief time that I was participating in the hackathon, I was enjoying myself immensely.
 I would love to do one again, but before I do, I need